wellspringcp/wellspring/01-principles/01-03-equality-vs-the-morality-of-life-apologia.md

 Wellspring is a constitution meant to govern humans who wish not only to live, but to live **as humans**.
 Or, in order to anticipate the advent of artificial general intelligence, Wellspring is a constitution intended to govern rational creatures which wish not only to live, but to live as **rational** creatures.

 We do not wish to hold captive to our borders, any individual who wishes to live otherwise.
-If your theory of humankind differs from ours, we welcome you to seek greener pastures in any of the two-hundred odd polities which exist to govern humankind as something other than a rational creature.
+If your theory of humankind differs from ours, we welcome you to seek greener pastures in any of the almost two-hundred odd polities which exist to govern humankind as something other than a rational creature.

 ## The metaphysically characteristic nature of humankind - the featherless biped?
 - Humankind is the rational creature.
+- Validate this somehow.

 ## On "morality":

+### Morality for all living things generally:

-- Morality is a code of behaviour which describes the set of actions which promote the survival and florishing of the particular living thing to be governed by it.
-- Morality examines the objective facts about the (1) requirements for a creature's survival, as well as (2) the totality of the essential nature of that creature.
+Morality is a code of behaviour for a particular species of creature which describes the set of actions which promote the life of the creature based on objectively observed facts about its nature.
+Morality examines and bases itself on the objectively observed facts about (1) the requirements for a creature's survival as well as (2) the holistic total of the essential nature of that creature.

 - A bird requires food to survive.
-One can tie down a bird's wings and feed it and enable it to survive; but for it to not only live, but to live **as a bird**, it must be able to exercise the characteristic capabilities which are bestowed on it by the nature of its species.
+One can tie down a bird's wings and feed it and enable it to survive; but for it to not only live, but to live **as a bird** (i.e, holistically), it must be able to exercise the characteristic capabilities which are bestowed on it by the nature of its species.
+Until the bird is able to embrace the holistic total of its characteristic nature such as flight, it is living as something less than a bird.
 - Likewise a human requires food to survive.
-One can impound humans, nourish them and thereby keep enable them to survive; but for humans not only to live, but to live **as humans**, they must be allowed to exercise the characteristically human capabilities which humankind possesses by the nature of our species.
+One can impound humans, nourish them and thereby enable them to survive; but for humans not only to live, but to live **as humans**, they must be allowed to exercise the characteristically human capabilities which humankind possesses by the nature of our species.
+Until an individual is able to embrace the holistic total of its nature as a rational creature, it is living as something **less than** a human.

+Morality consists of a code of behaviour to enable a species to live successfully as **what it is**.
+Notice that morality does not reference life in a social context -- morality pertains to the code of behaviour which a creature must follow in order to live successfully irrespective of its proximity to other creatures.
+In fact, a creature's observance of the moral code that sustains its life is **most crucial** when it has no assistance on hand.
+When there is no physician to heal you, your adherence to a moral code becomes even more essential.

+### Morality specific to rational creatures such as humans:

 ## On "rights":

+Rights arise when a creature, having a certain objectively required moral code, must pursue that moral code in the presence of other creatures.
+Rights are the claims  one may make to engage in the actions essential to meet one's moral requirements when one is operating in a social context.

 ## A word on "Equality"